TIG welding – how to set up the welder, how to choose the right electrode and shielding gas?

 TIG welding is otherwise known as welding with a tungsten electrode – that is, a rod placed in a ceramic nozzle in the welding gun.
 Around the electrode is a shielding gas nozzle.

-It is the part of the holder that will affect the quality of the whole process, so its proper selection is very important.
+It is the part of the holder that directly affects the quality of the whole process, so its proper selection is very important.
 The classification of welding electrodes depends on the composition and type of oxides present in the electrode.
 We can distinguish between :

-To make it easier for the welder to choose the right electrode, they are colour-coded, below we will present the most popular electrodes with a description of their use.
+To make it easier for the welder to choose the right electrode, they are colour-coded.
+Below is an overview of the most popular electrodes with a description of their use.

 Green tungsten electrodes

-This is the only electrode consisting of pure tungsten, designed for welding aluminium, magnesium and their alloys, used in AC welding.
+These are the only electrodes made of pure tungsten, designed for welding aluminum, magnesium and their alloys, used in AC welding.

 Red tungsten electrodes

-A torrefied electrode containing 98% tungsten and 2% thorium oxide.
-This is the most popular electrode in TIG welding due to its long life, good ignition and stable arc during welding.
-It is also very versatile and can be used for DC welding (with negative polarity) of stainless steels, nickel, titanium, copper and AC welding of thin aluminium components.
+A thoriated electrode containing 98% tungsten and 2% thorium oxide.
+It is the most widely used electrode in TIG welding due to its long life, good ignition and stable arc during welding.
+It is also very versatile and can be used for DC welding (with negative polarity) of stainless steels, nickel, titanium, copper and AC welding of thin aluminum components.

 Yellow tungsten electrodes

 The lanthanum electrode contains 98.5% tungsten and 1.5% lanthanum oxide.
-A versatile electrode with high arc stability, good tacking properties and recommended for high current welding.
+A versatile electrode with high arc stability, good ignition characteristics and recommended for high current welding.
 Suitable for DC and AC welding.
-Suitable for welding of high alloyed and unalloyed steels, aluminium, titanium, copper and magnesium alloys.
+Suitable for welding both high alloyed and unalloyed steels, aluminum, titanium, copper and magnesium alloys.

 Blue tungsten electrodes